IslamRustamov/react-native-rich-text-input/README.md

 4. Add onChange prop (iOS, Android)
 5. Return text without markdown (iOS, Android)
 6. Add method that returns rich text in HTML (iOS, Android)
+7. Add method to set default text (Android)

 # TODO

 1. Ability to enable certain format and apply it without selecting a portion of text
 2. Returning active formats for a selection
 3. Add convertation to markdown (not sure about this for now)
-4. Add method to set default text

 ## Contributing